Essential Items for any camping excursion.

 Pen Light / Small Flashlight

-Some of the more advanced items you can add to your kit, which I highly recommend gaining real training on before using on yourself or someone else is as follows.
+Some of the more advanced items you can add to your kit, which I highly recommend gaining real training on before using on yourself, or another is as follows.

 PROFESSIONAL GRADE ADD-ONS